 Hedges Direct has a wide range of Topiary plants in a variety of popular species such as Box, Yew and Bay Laurel.
-Shapes include topiary balls, pyramids, cones, spirals, standards, cubes and domes.
+Shapes include topiary balls, pyramids, cones, spirals and standards.
 Topiary is both elegant and eye-catching, perfect for adding style and structure to gardens and urban spaces alike.

 Introduction To Topiary

 Topiary is the art of clipping evergreen trees and shrubs into symmetrical shapes to create ornamental garden features.
 Topiary clipping is as old as gardening itself dating back to ancient Egypt.

 Topiary is used in classic and contemporary gardens alike, either as individual plants, a close matching pair of plants, or as block planting as in a parterre or knot garden.
 Topiary plants are a popular choice for creating focal points and drawing attention to your outdoor space.
 For example, Box topiary balls or spirals are commonly used on either side of the doorway to welcome guests.
 Topiary cones of Box or Yew are a favourite to use along driveways.

 Aside from the largest field-grown topiary shapes, almost all Hedges Direct's Topiary can be container grown, which makes them ideal plants for patios and urban garden design, in addition to tradtional garden planting.
 We stock an extensive range of shapes and species including Box topiary, Yew, Photinia, Ilex crenata, Portuguese Laurel, Hornbeam and more.
 Below are our six top-selling topiary products followed by our topiary collections by shape.

 Topiary shaping is as much science as art.
 The plants are photographed from all angles before a computerised trimmer snips around the foliage to create a symmetrical shape.
 Nevertheless, topiary trees are living plants, and no two are identical, but here at Hedges Direct, we do our absolute best to supply well-matched plants (where more than one of the same is ordered).
 If it is particularly important to have perfectly matched topiary plants for your space, please speak to a member of our team on 01257 263873 And we'll check and measure our stock.